Keyslam-Group/Concord/README.md

 It's main focus is on speed and usage.
 You should be able to quickly write code that performs well.

 Documentation for Concord can be found in the [Wiki tab](https://github.com/Tjakka5/Concord/wiki).
+Auto generated docs for Concord can be found in the [Github page](https://tjakka5.github.io/Concord/).
+These are still work in progress and might be incomplete though.

 ## Installation
 Download the repository and drop it in your project, then simply require it as: